zitadel/zitadel/docs/docs/guides/integrate/services/google-workspace.md

 Make sure to enable the SSO profile for your organization.

-In the [domain-specific service URLs](https://admin.google.com/u/1/ac/security/sso/domain-specific-service-urls) settings select "Automatically redirect users to the third-party IdP in the following SSO profile" and select as SSO profile "SSO profile for your organization.
+In the [domain-specific service URLs](https://admin.google.com/u/1/ac/security/sso/domain-specific-service-urls) settings select "Automatically redirect users to the third-party IdP in the following SSO profile" and select as SSO profile "SSO profile for your organization".

 ![domain-specific service URLs](/img/guides/integrate/services/google-workspace-domain-sepcific-urls.png)